Energy policy of Venezuela: Oil

-Venezuela has been producing oil for nearly a century and was an OPEC founder-member.
+Venezuela has been producing oil for nearly a century and was an OPEC founding member.
 In 2005, Venezuela produced 162 million tons of oil, which is 4.1% of world's total production.
-By the oil production Venezuela ranks seventh in the world.
+Venezuela ranks seventh in the world for oil production.
 Venezuela is the world's eight oil exporter and fifth largest net exporter.
 In 2012, 11 percent of US oil imports came from Venezuela.

 Since 2010, when the heavy oil from the Orinoco Belt was considered to be economically recoverable, Venezuela has had the largest proved reserves of petroleum in the world, about 298 billion barrels.

 Oil accounts for about half of total government revenues.
 The leading oil company is Petróleos de Venezuela S.A.
 (PDVSA), which according to Venezuelan authorities produces 3.3 Moilbbl/d.
-However, oil industry analysts and the U.S. Energy Information Administration believe it to be only 2.8-2.9 Moilbbl/d.
+However, oil industry analysts and the U.S. Energy Information Administration believe it to be only 2.8–2.9 Moilbbl/d.
 Venezuela's main oil fields are located at four major sedimentary basins: Maracaibo, Falcón, Apure, and Oriental.
 PdVSA has 1.28 Moilbbl/d of crude oil refining capacity.
 The major facilities are the Paraguaná Refining Center, Puerto de la Cruz, and El Palito.